 Sebastian Hasani Paramo is the son of Mexican immigrants.
-His work has appeared in or is forthcoming in Salt Hill, Pleiades, Huizache, upstreet, North American Review, & other places.
+His writing has appeared in or is forthcoming in Southwest Review, Iron Horse Literary Review, Salt Hill, Huizache, North American Review, & other venues.
 He has received scholarships and awards from Sewanee Writers’ Conference, Bread Loaf Writers’ Conference, and the Vermont Studio Center.
 He holds an MFA from Sarah Lawrence College and lives in Denton, Texas as a teaching fellow in the doctoral program at the University of North Texas, where he is the Managing Editor for American Literary Review.
 He co-founded the Pegasus Reading Series in Dallas.
 Learn more about him here.

 Shannon Elizabeth Hardwick has chapbooks out with Thrush Press and Mouthfeel Press.
 Her work has appeared in Salt Hill, Stirring, Versal, The Texas Observer, Devil’s Lake, Four Way Review, among others.
 She is listed as a contributor of both poetry and prose in A Shadow Map: An Anthology of Survivors of Sexual Assualt published by Civil Coping Mechanisms.
 Her first full-length collection Before Isadore was recently published by Sundress Publications.

 ASSISTANT POETRY EDITOR: